Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 This grouping seems to enjoy a certain logic to it, though it takes the order of the words out of sequence, different from how Paul wrote them.

-However, other writers note the pronouns “another” and “different.”
-They come from allos (“another”) and heteros (“different”).
-(In my translation, I supplied “person”).
+However, other writers note the adjectives “another.”
+They come from allos and heteros.
+(They seem to function as nouns, but let’s not get too technical.
+In my translation, I supplied “person”).
 So it works out to be two-five-two.

 David Lim, Senior Pastor at Grace Assembly of God in Singapore, following two commentators, divides them up like so (Systematic Theology, ed.
 Stanley Horton, p.
 464):